 This is certainly true in the case of national NTD control programs, where sound financial management systems are vital for a multitude of activities related to program oversight: ensuring information transparency, tracking expenses, standardizing procedures and processes, monitoring program resources, establishing proper controls to enable more efficient operations, and achieving greater financial integrity to improve the NTD program impact.

-In June 2012, Deloitte piloted a capacity building assessment workshop to help program managers and ministry officials analyze their NTD financial management processes and systems, define gaps in performance, and identify areas for improvement.
+END in Africa partner Deloitte has held numerous capacity building assessment workshops to help program managers and ministry officials analyze their NTD financial management processes and systems, define gaps in performance, and identify areas for improvement.
 Through an interactive stakeholder workshop, Deloitte worked collaboratively with the Ghana Health Services’ NTD Country Program (GHS/NTDCP), helping staff move through a customized capacity building assessment framework, called a “Maturity Model.”

 Deloitte’s Maturity Model helps programs initiate a continuous process of self-reflection, diagnostics and planning.
 As part of this process, staff develop: